rolandmueller/bigdata/kafka.md

 uv add quixstreams
 ```

-Within a ux project you can run a python file either with `uv run` like this:
+Within a uv project you can run a python file either with `uv run` like this:

 ```bash
 uv run hello.py